spbran/NHL_Players_and_Gear/README.md

-# NHL_Players_and_Gear
-NHL Players &amp; Stats vs the Gear they are using
+# NHL Players & Stats vs the Gear they are using

-Description
+## Description

-This project was created with the intent of loading into a database to then join against the players stats.
+This project was created with the intent of loading into a database to then join against the players' stats.
 From there, create data visualizations to compare high stats players and the gear they are using.

-The script GearGeekScrape_v4.py performs the following tasks:
+The script `GearGeekScrape_v4.py` performs the following tasks:

-Iterates through a list of NHL teams.
+- Iterates through a list of NHL teams.
-Scrapes team data from GearGeek website for each team.
+- Scrapes team data from GearGeek website for each team.
-Parses the HTML content using BeautifulSoup.
+- Parses the HTML content using BeautifulSoup.
-Extracts relevant data such as player names, numbers, and gear information.
+- Extracts relevant data such as player names, numbers, and gear information.
-Writes the data into CSV files named after each team.
+- Writes the data into CSV files named after each team.

-Script Details
+## Script Details

-scrape_geargeek_team_data(team_url, team_name): Function to scrape data for a given team URL and team name.
+- `scrape_geargeek_team_data(team_url, team_name)`: Function to scrape data for a given team URL and team name.
-teams: List of NHL teams to scrape data for.
+- `teams`: List of NHL teams to scrape data for.
-base_url: Base URL for NHL team pages.
+- `base_url`: Base URL for NHL team pages.
-Iterates through each team, constructs the team URL, and calls scrape_geargeek_team_data() function.
+- Iterates through each team, constructs the team URL, and calls `scrape_geargeek_team_data()` function.

-Authors
+## Authors

-Spencer Bran
+- Spencer Bran

-Acknowledgments
+## Acknowledgments

-This script was created with the intent of loading into a database to then join against the players stats.
-From there, create data visualizations to compare high stats players and the gear they are using.
-Thanks to GearGeek for providing the data.
+- Thanks to GearGeek for providing the data.